Lesson 5: Administration of Logi Report Server

 Server provides the Administration feature that enables the system analyst, report administrator, or application server administrator to manage the resources, databases, configuration, security, and so on of Server.
 Server lists all the administration tasks on the drop-down menu after you point to Administration on the system toolbar of the Server Console.

 It allows you to create and manage realms, users, groups, roles, privileges, and alias, arrange users into different organizations, dynamically change the security policy applied to a catalog, and configure LDAP as a security provider for Server.
 For more information about security, see Lesson 6 in this track.

 It allows you to customize general settings of Server, Page Report Studio, Web Report Studio, and JDashboard for all users.

 - Service - You can use it to set attributes of the HTTP connection.

 - Log - You can use it to configure the Logi Report logging system.

-- Performance - You can use it to preload catalogs and reports in the cache so it is faster to access them the first time you use them.
+- Performance - You can use it to preload particular catalogs and reports in cache so they will be faster to access the first time they are used.

 - Upload - You can use it to specify the allowed image types when end users insert images from the local file system into reports or dashboards.

 - License Key - You can use it to update the server license with a new one.

 - Cache - You can use it to cache in-memory cubes for business views, report data for queries, reports, images, and security objects.
 These settings affect how quickly resources can be accessed; however, the more resources that are cached, the more memory is used and thus would harm performance rather than increase performance.